leemunroe/responsive-html-email-template/readme.md

 ## Sending emails directly from your app or using a developer service

 For an API like [Mailgun](http://www.mailgun.com)  you need to put the CSS inline.
-You can use [Premailer](http://premailer.dialect.ca/) to do this automatically.
+You can use inliner tools like [Putsmail](https://putsmail.com/inliner) or [Juice](https://github.com/Automattic/juice) to do this automatically.

 * Copy all of email.html
 * Paste the HTML as the source into Premailer